mjmahone/graphql-spec/spec/Appendix B -- Grammar Summary.md

 InlineFragment : ...
 TypeCondition?
 Directives?
 SelectionSet

-FragmentDefinition : fragment FragmentName FragmentArgumentsDefinition?
+FragmentDefinition : fragment FragmentName VariablesDefinition?
 TypeCondition Directives?
 SelectionSet

 FragmentName : Name but not `on`

-FragmentArgumentsDefinition : ( FragmentArgumentDefinition+ )

-FragmentArgumentDefinition : Description?
-Variable : Type DefaultValue?
-Directives[Const]?

 TypeCondition : on NamedType